suterma/SqlSyringe/README.md

 Implemented as a middleware component for the ASP.NET request pipeline, it serves specific HTML pages and code that executes SQL commands directly to a database.

-It uses some minimal security measures:
+It offers any combination of the following security measures:

   * A specific single source IP address must be configured and any request is checked against it.
   * Only requests via HTTPS are accepted